anewton1998/draft-regext-ext-json-media-type/draft-regext-ext-json.md

 The RDAP ecosystem uses redirects in many situations.
-RFC 7480 discusses "aggregators", which are RDAP servers used to help clients find authoritative RDAP servers using the RDAP bootstrap registires.
+RFC 7480 discusses "aggregators", which are RDAP servers used to help clients find authoritative RDAP servers using the RDAP bootstrap registries.
 Redirects are also heavily used by the RIRs when IP addresses or autonomous system numbers are transferred from one RIR to another.

 Within HTTP, URI query parameters are not explicitly preserved during a redirect (probably